HCIML/hciml.github.io/about.md

 comments: true
 ---

-This personal website sets an informative goal by means of boiling down simple topics in Machine Learning to articles that can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of Swedish *fika* tradition.
-My overall goal is to post a number of articles on topics in Data Science and Physics to reflect my vigorous interest in these areas.
+This personal website sets an informative goal by means of boiling down simple topics in Machine Learning to articles that can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the *fika* choice of the day!

+With the goal to post a number of articles on topics in Data Science and Physics I utilize my vigorous interest in these areas.
 In fact, I will attempt to connect this two fascinating areas wherever possible and highlight the parallels in the long run.
 To afford this I outsourced all the basic mathematical proofs and elementary concepts to be looked up in the respective literature.
 Some mathematical understanding is a prerequisite, since the articles address Data Scientists and Physicists on common terms :) I would also like to encourage you to make use of my scripts that can be found in the section *Resources* and are work in progress.

 Therefore, in the design of the articles it was important to me to highlight the connections of concepts to provoke creative thinking.
 I hope this structure can facilitate the gradual illumination of the topics in a reasonable amount of time and provide enablement to come up with new ideas.